RICS Homebuyer Service

 The survey will also include advice on specific defects, repairs and potential maintenance options.
 We can also provide detailed estimates for undertaking remedial work upon request.

-A building survey will typically not include a valuation of the property although Hugh James Surveyors are fully qualified RICS registered property valuers and can include a valuation to accompany the building survey report upon request.
+A building survey will typically not include a valuation of the property although the Principal of Hugh James Surveyors is a fully qualified RICS registered property valuer and can include a valuation to accompany the building survey report upon request.

 A full building survey should provide you with all the information you'll need to proceed with your property purchase with peace of mind.